vcplusplusofficial/valentinesplusplus/frontend/README.md

+# Description of how files work

+./cards/* contains the different cards and their associated styling.
+If creating new cards should use a similar format.

+DatabaseComponent.ts should be used primarily for testing purposes and testing that the data routing is correct and frontend is working as intended.

+APIService.ts are the specific apis used to call the backend.

+DynamicRouteHander.ts is the component that routes any link other than the home ("/") to dynamically search it up in the database and then render the associated information.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.